 The way many people think is in binary categories: you are either hetero- or homosexual, or either male or female, for example.
-However, things like sexuality and gender exist on a continuum, and the categorical way of thinking fails to see the full range.
+However, things like sexuality and gender exist on a spectrum, and the categorical way of thinking fails to see the full range.
 It doesn’t leave space for, for example, bisexual or intersex people.
 Our brain is wired this way – by boxing and labeling we navigate more easily through the world, which can be a good thing.
 But categorizing people fails to acknowledge them as individuals, and so stereotyping begins.
-Some examples: ‘You are a lesbian?
-But you don’t look like one’.
-‘C’mon, you can’t be truly bisexual, you do prefer one over the other, right?’. ’You are a man, really?
-Do you have a penis?’.

-I’m a native Dane who grew up in Belgium.
-I studied clinical psychology and systemic psychotherapy at Universities in England and Belgium.
-Additionally, I studied communication training at the Humboldt University in Berlin.
-I moved back to Copenhagen in 2011, and work in a group practice, as well as a university lecturer at DIS (Danish Institute for Study Abroad).
-I’m married and have two children.
+I’m a native Dane who has lived abroad for over 30 years, making my way through five other countries before settling down in Copenhagen again.
+I studied clinical psychology and systemic/relational psychotherapy at Universities in England and Belgium, and became a communication trainer at the Humboldt University in Berlin.
+I moved back to the Cope in 2011, and work in a group practice.
+Next to my therapeutic work, I teach sexology and various workshops.
+Privately I’m married and have two wonderful children.

-I’m fluent in English, Danish, German, and Dutch.
+I work in English, Danish, German and Dutch.

 Mobile: + 45/81184006 E-Mail: firstname.lastname@example.org